Nov. 16, 2009 —

-PETERSON AIR FORCE BASE, Colo. -- North American Aerospace Defense Command (NORAD) and United States Northern Command (USNORTHCOM) will again provide distinctly different but important support to NASA and the upcoming shuttle program’s mission.
+PETERSON AIR FORCE BASE, Colo. -- North American Aerospace Defense Command and United States Northern Command provide support to NASA and the shuttle program’s mission with distinctly different but important missions.

-NORAD, the bi-national command responsible for aerospace warning and aerospace control of Canada and the United States, is ensuring airspace safety and security for the STS-126 launch and landing.
-Using fighter planes and U.S. Coast Guard helicopters, NORAD will provide air patrols to enforce the FAA’s Temporary Flight Restriction zones over the space shuttle and along its flight path.
+NORAD—the bi-national command responsible for air defense of the North American air space—is ensuring airspace safety and security for the Space Transportation System -129 launch and landing, providing air patrols to enforce the FAA’s Temporary Flight Restriction zones over the space shuttle and along its flight path.
+NORAD support will consist of fighter planes and U.S. Coast Guard helicopters enforcing the TFR.

-The FAA flight restriction (depicted in illustration attached to this release), and the associated Notice to Airmen can be viewed in its entirety by linking to the FAA’s Web site at www.faa.gov.
+The FAA flight restriction (depicted in illustration attached to this release), and the associated Notice to Airmen can be viewed in its entirety by linking to the FAA’s Web site at www.faa.gov, or by clicking on the state of Florida link at the top of the Web page.

 NORAD is also prepared to respond to any shuttle emergency by securing the airspace over necessary Launch Abort Sites should emergency landing be required.

-The safety and security of North American aerospace remains NORAD's prime mission.
+The safety and security of North American airspace remains NORAD's prime mission.
 The command retains a robust air defense posture to maintain air sovereignty over the continental U.S., Alaska and Canada.
 Since Sept.
-11, 2001, NORAD fighters have scrambled or diverted more than 2,100 times in response to air events, and NORAD aircraft have flown more than 50,000 sorties (refueling, Airborne Warning and Control System, etc.) in support of Operation Noble Eagle.
+11, 2001, Continental U.S. NORAD Region fighters have responded to more than 2,300 possible air threats in the United States and have flown more than 54,000 sorties (refueling, Airborne Warning and Control System, etc.) in support of Operation Noble Eagle.

 The mission of USNORTHCOM is homeland defense and civil support.
 The command conducts operations to deter, prevent, defeat and mitigate threats and aggression aimed at the United States, its territories and interests within the assigned area of responsibility.
 Also, as directed by the President or Secretary of Defense, USNORTHCOM provides military assistance to civil authorities including consequence management operations.